alphagov/govuk-developer-docs/source/manual/alerts/low-available-disk-space.html.md

 MySQL doesn't work - this is why we first need to manually delete some logs and update the index.

-## Low available disk space on MongoDB mount on exception-handler (Errbit)

-You can clear out resolved exceptions by running the following rake
-task:

-    rake errbit:db:clear_resolved

-Depending on the size of the db this could take a while to complete.
-The last thing this rake task does is run the MongoDB repair database command to release the disk space freed up.
-This command requires free space on the drive equal to the size of the db + 2GB so it's likely it will fail.

-To resolve this you can dump the database, drop it, and restore it:

-    mongodump -d errbit_production
-    echo 'db.dropDatabase()' | mongo errbit_production
-    mongorestore dump/errbit_production

-This will result in freeing up all the empty space.
-This takes Errbit offline for about 10 minutes while the db is dropped and restored, but our apps are robust in the face of Errbit being down.

 ## No disk space in general

 If you cant find any of the above cases causing low disk spaces, it can